 Acem is run by a group of dedicated volunteer instructors.
 No one earns money in developing and teaching meditation or other group activities in Acem.
 At the same time, Acem's work depends on high qualifications.
 Many of the instructors and leaders in Acem have a competence in meditation on a level with their professional careers.

-Outside the UK, Acem is presently active in Scandinavia, the Netherlands, Germany, Austria, Switzerland, France, Spain, Hungary, USA, Canada, the Dominican Republic, India, China, Singapore and Taiwan.
+Outside of the UK, Acem is active in Scandinavia, the Netherlands, Germany, Switzerland, France, Spain, Lithuania, USA, the Dominican Republic, India, Singapore, China and Taiwan.

 Acem UK is a registered charity (SC 035624).